Eomm/facebook-album-to-pdf/README.md

 - A Facebook appId and appSecret [how to get it]

 ### How to convert a public album to PDF
-- Download the build of *facebook-album-to-pdf-build-?.?.?.jar*
+- Download the build of *facebook-album-to-file-build-?.?.?.jar*
 - Run from command line
 ```sh
 java -jar .build\facebook-album-to-pdf-0.0.9-build.jar "{your app Id}" "{your app secret}" "{local directory}" "{facebook album 1}" "{facebook album 2}" ... "{facebook album n}"